bs-driven/REGEX_Tutorial/regex_tutorial.md

 There are serveral different quantifiers in regex which are represented with these characters: *, +, ?, and {}.
 The * is a quantifer representing 0 or more.
 While + is a quantifier the represents 1 or more.
 Now as for the ? is a quantifier that represents 0 or 1.
 Regex is inheritly greedy to search for and occurence the mininal amount of times ? will come in handy.

 ### Grouping Constructs
-/<(.*)>
+`<(.*)>`

 Grouping constructs are used within parentheses to capture subexpressions.
 To match the text in your code to particluar patteren asked for within the parentheses.
-You can also use it to search for a range a characters (a-z).
+You can also use it to search for a range a characters (a-z)(0-9)(A-Z).

 ### Bracket Expressions